whitewind664/sdp/summaries/sprint8.md

 - To improve:

 ## Linder, Jan David
 - Done: I implemented a profile picture (either taken with the camera or chosen from the gallery) that is stored locally.
+Unfortunately I could not merge to main because the tests that work locally won't pass on Cirrus.
+We need to discuss that with the assistants.
 - Went well: I learned a lot about data exchange with the phone, Intents and permissions.
 This knowledge will be very useful for future Android programming
 - To improve: My time estimation was very bad.
 I didn't complete the whole task and even like that I worked > 10 hours.
 Next time I should be more careful with time estimation when entering into a new topic.